-During the twelve-month period ended March 31, 2010, construction expenditures for the natural gas operations segment were \$194 million (including the construction of two new operations centers for the Southern Nevada Division completed in the second quarter of 2009).
-Approximately 49 percent of these expenditures represented new construction and the balance represented costs associated with routine replacement of existing transmission, distribution, and general plant.
-Cash flows from operating activities of Southwest were \$396 million which provided sufficient funding for construction expenditures and dividend requirements of the natural gas operations segment.
+During the twelve-month period ended June 30, 2010, construction expenditures for the natural gas operations segment were \$177 million.
+Approximately 43 percent of these expenditures represented new construction and the balance represented costs associated with routine replacement of existing transmission, distribution, and general plant.
+Cash flows from operating activities of Southwest were \$393 million which provided sufficient funding for construction expenditures and dividend requirements of the natural gas operations segment.

 Southwest estimates natural gas segment construction expenditures during the three-year period ending December 31, 2012 will be approximately \$570 million.
-Of this amount, approximately \$200 million are expected to be incurred in 2010.
+Of this amount, approximately \$200 million is expected to be incurred in 2010.
 During the three-year period, cash flows from operating activities of Southwest are expected to provide sufficient funding for the gas operations total construction expenditures and dividend requirements.
 During the three-year period, the Company expects to raise \$8 million to \$10 million from its various common stock programs.
 Any cash requirements not met by operating activities are expected to be provided by existing credit facilities and/or other external financing sources.
-The timing, types, and amounts of these additional external financings will be dependent on a number of factors, including conditions in the capital markets, timing and amounts of rate relief, growth levels in Southwest service areas, and earnings.
+The timing, types, and amounts of these additional external financings will be dependent on a number of factors, including conditions in the capital markets, timing and amounts of rate relief, growth levels in Southwest's service areas, and earnings.
 These external financings may include the issuance of both debt and equity securities, bank and other short-term borrowings, and other forms of financing.